ThyPandaKing/Bytify/README.md

 - Check Rules.md for basic rules to follow
 - Check Manual.md for instruction set and how to use them.
+- Check Pipeline.md for information on pipelining
+- Check Cache.md for information on cache

 ### Further Improvements that can be done